Mmodarre/AzureDataFactoryHOL/README.md

 pipelines and related component including ADF IR, LinkedServices and Datasets.

-#### Task 1: Create Azure Data Factory Integration Runtime.
+#### Create Azure Data Factory Integration Runtime.

 1. Open Azure Data Factory resource in Azure Portal **CHANGE**

 ![](.//media/image21.png)

 Click on Author and Monitor and it should be taking you to ADF UI like below.
 This is the main ADF UI.
-On the left hand side there is Author and Monitor tabs. click on author tab to start building the first pipeline. **CHANGE**
+On the left-hand side there is Author and Monitor tabs. click on author tab to start building the first pipeline. **CHANGE**